President (2020 - 2021)

-Honorary Treasurer (2017 - 2020)
+Honorary Treasurer (2019 - 2021)

-Chair Research Board (2015-2018)
+Chair of the Research Board (2015-2021)

-Chair Professional Practice Board (2017-2020)
+Chair of the Practice Board (2017-2020)

 For over twenty years Alison has pursued a career in training, development, and management consultancy in Britain, Ireland and Europe, helping to implement organisational, procedural, and service-level changes in both corporate entities and in the NHS and Irish health services.

-Chair Education and Public Engagement Board (2016-2019)
+Chair of the Education and Training Board

-Chair of The Representative Council (Observer on the Board of Trustees) (2017-2018)
+Chair of the Representative Council (Observer on the Board of Trustees) (2018-2020)

 Following the completion of his PhD Peter joined the Centre for Men’s Health at Leeds Metropolitan University, and in 2009 he was promoted to the position of Senior Research Fellow.
 In 2012 he transferred to the School of Social, Psychological and Communication Studies as a Senior Lecturer in Social Psychology.